Updates on Embiid, George, Sixers' injuries ahead of matchup with Pistons

 Stay in the game with the latest updates on your beloved Philadelphia sports teams!
 Sign up here for our All Access Daily newsletter.

 Paul George, who’s been out since suffering a left knee bone bruise on Nov.
 20 in Memphis, participated fully in practice.
 He’d said Tuesday that he aimed to return “within the next week” and appears to be on track.
-As of Friday afternoon, the Sixers had not yet given George an official status for their Saturday night matchup with the Pistons.
+The Sixers officially listed George as questionable for their Saturday night matchup with the Pistons.

 “We did do a good amount of contact and playing as well, so it was good to see,” Nurse said.
 “He looked pretty good out there.”

-Caleb Martin was a partial participant in Friday’s practice and did additional work afterwards with the Sixers’ training staff.
-He’d been sidelined against Houston with upper back soreness.
+Caleb Martin was also upgraded to questionable after being sidelined against Houston with upper back soreness.
+He was a partial participant in Friday’s practice.

-Until that game, Martin had suited up through noticeable physical discomfort multiple times early this season, including with his right shoulder.
+Until the Rockets game, Martin had suited up through noticeable physical discomfort multiple times early this season, including with his right shoulder.
 After playing 13 minutes and shooting 1 for 8 from the floor, the Sixers pulled the plug on Martin’s night in their blowout loss to the Clippers.

 NBA